saxenaprerit/Clustering-examples/README.md

 # Clustering-examples

-Demonstrating hierarchical and k-means clustering
+Demonstrating hierarchical and k-means clustering in this code